-Tour trolleys let you sightsee and explore at your own pace.
-Stay on the trolley for the entire loop - almost 2 hours - as the conductor points out iconic Boston and Cambridge sites along the way.
+Boston tour trolleys let you sightsee and explore at your own pace.
+Stay on the hop on hop off trolley for the entire loop - up to 2 hours for some trollies- as the conductor points out iconic Boston and Cambridge sites along the way.
 Or, hop off at whichever stops you choose, explore on your own - then hop back on.

-As a bonus, look for free "extras" along with your tour ticket - a second day of rides for free or just a few dollars extra, a Boston Harbor cruise, a free museum pass, discount coupons to other attractions.
+As a bonus, look for free "extras" along with your tour ticket - trolley tours frequently offer a second day of rides for free or just a few dollars extra, a Boston Harbor cruise, a free museum pass, or discount coupons to other attractions.

 Tales of murder, mayhem, treachery, and even molasses come alive as you tour by trolley and on foot to our oldest graveyards, its most haunted hotel, and even Jack the Ripper's haunts.
 Expect to hear loud sounds, learn shocking details about the city's grisly past, and believe it or not, have loads of fun!

 Lexington and Concord, made famous by Paul Revere's ride and the first battles of the American Revolution, lie just outside of Boston, and Cambridge, home to Harvard University is just across the Charles River.
-To see these special historic places as well as Boston's most important sights, join the Total Boston Experience Tour.
+To see these special historic places as well as Harvard and Boston's most important sights, join the Boston Historic Bus Tour with Revolutionary War Sites.

 After a luxury motorcoach picks you up at your hotel, you get to sit back and relax as the expert tour guide describes each famous site along the way.

 Enjoy lunch or shopping on your own in Faneuil Marketplace - and then return to Boston and wrap up the afternoon with a special Boston tour of famous historic and modern landmarks.
 Your last stop will be the USS Constitution, ("Old Ironsides") from the War of 1812 and the world's oldest commissioned warship still afloat.